walmartlabs/thorax/README.md

 Override this function with your own logging / debugging handler. `name` will be the event name where the error was thrown.

-## Command Line
+## Grunt Tasks

-To use the command line utilities:
+A number of [Grunt](http://gruntjs.com) tasks are included with Thorax, to use them add `thorax` as a dependency in your package.json file, or run:

-    npm install -g thorax
+    npm install thorax

+Then in your `Gruntfile.js`:

+    grunt.loadNpmTasks('thorax');

-### templates *thorax templates ./templates ./templates.js*
+### templates

-If using Thorax outside of the provided node or Rails downloads you can inline a directory of templates into a single file by running the `thorax templates` command.
+If using Thorax outside of the provided node or Rails downloads you can inline a directory of templates into a single file by running the `thorax:templates` task.

-    npm install -g thorax
-    thorax templates ./templates-dir ./templates.js
+  grunt.initConfig({
+    thorax: {
+      templates: {
+        source: './templates',
+        target: './templates.js',
+        applicationName: 'Application'
+      }
+    }
+  });

+Combine this with watch to update your generated `templates.js` as files change:

+  grunt.initConfig({
+    watch: {
+      templates: {
+        files: './templates/**/*.handlebars',
+        tasks: ['thorax:templates']
+      }
+    }
+  });